BorisNA/dsl2mobi/Readme.md

 	Split the resulting html by the specified amount of lines.
 Useful when one needs to parse/process html (10K lines ~ 5MB html) and helps mobigen/kindlegen a little.

+### wordforms

+1. Added a new German inflections list.
+Generated with `dump2morpho.py` script from the dump from http://danielnaber.de/morphologie/

+   Use with the `-w wordforms/forms_DE_morph.txt` option

+2. Ukrainian inflection list. `forms-UK.txt`

 ## Dependencies